 Because the California crime of arranging a meeting with a minor for sexual purposes is fairly new, the law on this crime is still evolving.
 You will want to approach these charges with the help of a very savvy and experienced sex crimes defense attorney.

-S/he may be able to help you by crafting one or more of the following legal defenses:
+We may be able to help you by crafting one or more of the following legal defenses:

 In any of these scenarios, you can argue that you should not be convicted under Penal Code 288.4 PC.

-Even if you were motivated by a romantic or sexual interest in the minor, you cannot be convicted of arranging to meet a minor for lewd purposes unless you actually intended to engage in sexual activity at the meeting in question.28
+Even if you were motivated by a romantic or sexual interest in the minor, you cannot be convicted of arranging to meet a minor for lewd purposes unless you actually intended to engage in sexual activity at the meeting in question.24

 The circumstances of the planned meeting can help support an argument that you had no plans to engage in lewd behavior at the meeting.